wi-fighters/side-projects/project-log-template.md

 - What content is required?
 How will you obtain / create it?
 How will that impact your timeline?
 - What work needs to be done?
 In what order (priorities/dependencies)?

+## Wireframes

+(sketch something quickly but clearly, e.g. on paper, and upload a picture here - or several, if you have different screens. consider mobile + desktop versions)

 ## Time

 - Estimated (add this before getting started)
 - Actual (add this on project completion)

+## New skills

+(what did you research for this project?)

 ## Challenges + lessons learned